AnuradhaKaruppiah/Gym/docs/environment-tutorials/agent-harness-relay/opencode/README.md

 Both OpenCode runs resolve the SWE-bench task with `reward=1.0`.

-The checked-in Relay bundle includes native OpenCode NeMoFlow capture, with ATOF as the lossless source trace and ATIF as the portable trajectory projection.
+The checked-in Relay bundle includes native OpenCode NeMoFlow capture.
+It emits 4,074 ATOF events, a 55-step main ATIF trajectory, and a 16-step `explore` subagent trajectory embedded in the main ATIF and preserved as a separate file.
 The reconstructed baseline is retained only as supporting context.